MaryOrlova/DataSci-ReproducibleResearch-1stAssignment/PA1_template.md

 ------------------------------------------------------------------------------------------------

-## Average staps during time intervals during weekdays and weekends
+## Average steps during 5-min time intervals during weekdays and weekends

 ------------------------------------------------------------------------------------------------

-Creating a factor variable depending on given date is a weekday or weekend day
+Firstly, let's create a factor variable depending on given date is a weekday or weekend day.

 ```r